Klingebeil/homepage/wiki/Technology/digital-folk-theories.md

 - *Killer Apps* (pieces of software with a broad appeal) as the singular reason for the general adoption of a technology (or a lack of a killer app being the reason for failed adoption)
 - The *Gartner Hype Cycle* as a predictive model for technological development and adoption[^2]
 - *Generational cohorts* as fixed and unchanging groups of people exhibiting similar behaviour, regardless of age, life stage or material conditions.
 (Suggested by Falk Ebert)
+- The *technology use of young people* is a reliable measurement for future societal technology use (a good example here is also the myth of the “digital native”[^6])
 - *Early adopter advantage*
 - *First mover advantage*[^3]
 - *Resistance to change* resulting from ignorance alone, not power relations or material conditions[^4]